Sterling: Cars 3's Ambiguous Businessman

 Cars 3 Car - Sterling

-The Cars 3 business coupe in miniature: the piece that completes your movie cast.
+The business coupe from Cars 3 in miniature: the piece that completes your movie cast.

-Flash strikes a deal with Sterling: if he wins the Florida 500, he'll decide the rest of his career; otherwise, he'll retire.
-But Flash discovers that Sterling was going to sideline him anyway.
-The final twist: Flash gives the wheel to Cruz mid-race — she wins, thwarting Sterling's plans and ushering in a new era.
-This is the whole point of the adventure told in Cars 3, where Flash, mentored notably by the wise old Smokey, chooses to hand over his wheel to Cruz.
+Flash strikes a deal with Sterling: if he wins the Florida 500, he will decide the rest of his career; otherwise, he will retire.
+But Flash discovers that Sterling intended to sideline him anyway.
+The final twist: Flash hands the wheel to Cruz mid-race—she wins, thwarting Sterling's plans and ushering in a new era.
+This is the whole point of the adventure told in Cars 3, where Flash, trained notably by the wise elder Smokey, chooses to hand over his wheel to Cruz.

 Voice and anecdotes

 Sterling is voiced in the original version by Nathan Fillion (Firefly, The Rookie) and in the French version by Jean-Pierre Michaël.
-His smooth and chic business coupe design visually conveys his double-dealing: all elegance... and calculation.
+His smooth, chic business coupe design visually translates his double game: all elegance… and calculation.

 ⚡ Find Sterling and the entire cast in our Cars 3 collection.